-The box has the instructions on it.
+The box has instructions on it.
 However, reading amazon.com reviews helped me plan better.
 First, in order to determine the shelf life of the kit, you look at the code printed on the right bottom corner of the instructions side on the box.
 You look at the 4 digits in the middle of the code.
-It’s said to show manufacturing date as Y/M/DD.
-Important part is to make sure the date is less than 2 years old.
-Mine said 5/4/28.
+It’s said to show the manufacturing date as Y/M/DD.
+The important part is to make sure the date is less than 2 years old.
+Mine said 5/4/18.
 (I painted the wall in January 2017)

 The kit has two cans inside.
 One of them is the paint, the other one is the activator.
 Once mixed, you have to use it within 2 hours.

-We started with preparing the area, marking the edges with paint tape and putting up sheets on the floor.
-Ambiance is really important when working on DIY projects.
+We started with preparing the area, marking the edges with painters tape, and putting up sheets on the floor.
+The ambiance is really important when working on DIY projects.
 So we turned on our rotating disco party bulb while my husband was practicing drums.

-First, I covered the holes and uneven surface with caulk.
+First, I covered the holes and uneven surface with drywall putty.
 I waited for it to dry.